catalyst-cooperative/pudl/CONTRIBUTING.rst

 **Work on it!**

-* Make a branch on your fork and open a draft pull request (PR) early so we can discuss concrete code! **Set the base branch to ``dev`` unless there's a good reason otherwise.** Please don't wait until it's all polished up - it's much easier for us to help you when we can see the code evolve over time.
+* Make a branch on your fork and open a draft pull request (PR) early so we can discuss concrete code!
+Please don't wait until it's all polished up - it's much easier for us to help you when we can see the code evolve over time.

 * Please make sure to write tests and documentation for your code - if you run into trouble with writing tests, let us know in the comments and we can help!